fbaierl/scalajs-i18n-rx/readme.md

     * @param n count for the plural
     * @return the translated plural
     */
-  def tn(singular: String, plural: String, n: Long): String = engine tcn("", singular, plural, n)
+  def tn(singular: String, plural: String, n: Long): String

   /**
     * Translates a plural with context.